Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Asymptotic tail at in the presence of positive jumps

 \subsection{Proof of Proposition \ref{vnegprecisequeue0}}

 We now prove Proposition \ref{vnegprecisequeue0}.
-The ingredients of the proof are : the factorization identity of $I(Y)$ from \cite{ref6patie}, Theorem 2.5 of \cite{pardo2013} which gives the asymptotic tail of exponential functionals of subordinators, easy calculations on the ascending ladder height process of $Y$ and on regularly varying functions.
-We give all the details in order to make the proof rigorous.
+The ingredients of the proof are: the factorization identity of $I(Y)$ from \cite{ref6patie}, Theorem 2.5 of \cite{pardo2013} which gives the asymptotic tails of exponential functionals of subordinators, and easy calculations on regularly varying functions.
+We give all the details in order to make the proof rigorous. {It can be seen that the idea of the proof is basically the same as for the proof of Theorem 7 in \cite{aristarivero}.}